DFC302/hack_tips/README.md

-# Arcanum-Sec/hack_tips
+# Arcanum Hack Tips

-Welcome to **Arcanum-Sec/hack_tips** – a collection of short, high-impact hacking and bug bounty tips.
+Welcome to **Arcanum's Hack Tips** – a collection of short, high-impact hacking and bug bounty tips.
 This repo is designed to be a quick reference for security researchers, pentesters, and bug hunters looking for efficient methodologies, wordlists, notes, and payloads.
 We will begin posting some of our team's best bite-sized content on this repo.
 This stuff comes from slack, internal wikis, bug bounty history, etc, and yes, context addec by genai =)

 ## 🚀 What You'll Find Here